-Iranian President Hassan Rouhani says his country will not stop its nuclear enrichment activity, while pledging to have "constructive interaction" with the international community.
+Iranian President Hassan Rouhani announced on Wednesday that his country will not stop its nuclear enrichment activity, while pledging to have "constructive interaction" with the international community.

-Mr. Rouhani said in an interview on IRIB television that Iran has a right to enrichment and will never stop.
+Rouhani made the statement during an interview on IRIB television, where he maintained that Iran has a right to enrichment and will never stop doing so.

 "I want to assure our people that the principles set by people, the rights which belong to the people, the framework which the Supreme Leader has set, these will be applied until the end of the negotiations.
 Meaning that in the country, our nuclear right will be operational with more strength and clarity.
 Even the right of enrichment which is a part of our nuclear rights will continue.
-It (enrichment) is being continued today, it will continue tomorrow, and our enrichment will never stop.
-This is our red line.
-The enrichment in Iran will never be stopped and this is our red line.
-Enrichment is our clear line, whether some tend to like it and some not."
+It [enrichment] is being continued today, it will continue tomorrow, and our enrichment will never stop.
+This is our red line," said Rouhani.

-Under the six-month agreement, Iran can continue enriching uranium, but only up to 5 percent, a level that is suitable for generating power.
-Iran must neutralize its stock of 20-percent-enriched uranium, which can be used for medical research but is also a short step from the level needed to create a nuclear bomb.
+Under the agreement, Iran can continue enriching uranium, but only up to 5 percent, a level that is suitable for generating power.
+Iran also must neutralize its stock of uranium enriched to 20 percent, which can be used for medical research but is also a short step from the level needed to create a nuclear bomb.

 The two sides have said that a long-term solution would include "practical limits" and transparency to ensure Iran's nuclear work is peaceful, while giving Iran full sanctions relief.